milanm/csharp-cheatsheet/README.md

 ## Lists

 Lists are dynamic arrays that can grow or shrink in size.
+They provide flexibility and are generally the go-to collection type for most scenarios when you need a sequence of elements.

 ```csharp
 using System.Collections.Generic;